All about Spanish Jamon

 Serrano Ham – White Pigs (Cerdos Blancos)

-It is also worth trying some of these Serrano hams.
+It is also worth seeking out these well-known varieties:

-Produced from white pigs which have been fed on commercial cereals, this is still a very fine ham, which fans say has a sweetness that comes from the climate in which the pigs are reared.
+Produced from white pigs fed on commercial cereals, this ham is highly regarded.
+Fans claim its distinctive sweetness comes from the unique mountain climate where the pigs are raised.

-The first jamon in Spain to receive DO status, (Denomination of Origin) these mountain hams must be aged for at least 12 months after curing before being sold.
+The first Spanish jamón to receive Denomination of Origin (DO) status.
+These mountain hams must be aged for at least 12 months after curing before they can be sold.

 Spanish Jamon, Iberian pigs